sylligardos/anomaly-detection-tutorial/README.md

 # Anomaly Detection Tutorial

-This repository contains materials for a hands-on tutorial on anomaly detection in time series data.
-The tutorial includes interactive live-coding sessions in Jupyter notebooks, using Python and various anomaly detection algorithms.
+This repository contains materials for a hands-on tutorial on Anomaly Detection in Time Series.
+The tutorial includes interactive live-coding sessions in Jupyter notebooks, using Python and various anomaly detection algorithms from the TSB-UAD Benchmark.

 ## Getting Started